Septoria tritici blotch of wheat

 Increasing resistance of Zymoseptoria tritici to some triazole (Group 3) fungicides was recently detected in Victoria by Dr Andrew Milgate, NSW Department of Primary Industries.

 Two mutations of Septoria tritici blotch giving resistance to triazole fungicides were identified.
 These mutations reduce the effectiveness of fungicides, rather than making them completely ineffective.
-However, continue use of triazole fungicides will put further selection pressure on the pathogen, and potentially new mutations will be selected.
+However, continued use of triazole fungicides will put further selection pressure on the pathogen and potentially new mutations will be selected.

 Managing fungicide resistance